+\textbf{Loss minimization in physics and ML} In physics, the loss in \eqref{eq:Loss-MSE} is used in two ways.
+When the parameters $\mathbf{m}_2$ and $\mathbf{h}$ are known, a variational procedure known as the Euler-Lagrange equations is used to find optimal $\phi(\vx)= \argmin_\phi I [\phi]$.
+When $\mathbf{m}_2$ and $\mathbf{h}$ are not known, $\phi_n$ are observational data and physicists use \eqref{eq:Loss-MSE} the same way as ML.
+In this case \eqref{eq:Loss-MSE} is a variational ansatz used to identify parameters $\mathbf{m}_2$ and $\mathbf{h}$ such that the expected loss for the observed $\phi_n$ is minimized.

-\paragraph{Generalization error} Equivariant neural networks are expected to be more robust than others, meaning equivariance should improve generalization.
-One way to check this is to see how the network would perform for an input $\phi'= \phi + \delta \phi$ which adds a small perturbation $\delta \phi$ to a real data point $\phi$.
-Note $\delta \phi $ here s a random noise, not an adversarial attack.
-Robustness to such perturbation would mean that, for optimal parameters $W^*$ , the loss function would not change, i.e. $I [\phi';W^*]=I [\phi;W^*]$.
-This can be cast as a variational equation, requiring $I $ to be minimized around real data points $\phi$.
-Writing $I[\phi;W]= \int d^nx \L[\phi;W]$, we have
+} \out{In physics the loss is minimized around real data points $\phi_n$.
+This idea yields a natural way to probe robustness in equivariant neural networks, discussed next. } \textbf{Robustness and Euler-Lagrange Equation.} Equivariant neural networks are more robust.
+To check this, we can quantify how the network would perform for an input $\phi'= \phi + \delta \phi$ which adds a small random perturbation $\delta \phi$ to a data point $\phi$.
+Robustness to such perturbation would mean that, for optimal parameters $W^*$ , the loss function would not change, i.e. $I [\phi';W^*]=I [\phi;W^*]$, requiring $I $ to be minimized around real data points $\phi$.